Yorkshire's Burgundy Connection

 Updated:

-After the Norman Conquest two monastic orders headquartered in Burgundy established abbeys in Yorkshire: the Cluniacs (at Pontefract anf Monk Bretton) and the Cistercians (at Rievaulx, Roche, Fountains, Sawley, Kirkstall and Meaux).
-The Cistercians also owned Rotherham Minster, which was used to finance their college in Paris.
-In addition the first new Benedictine Abbey in the north was established in Selby by a monk from Auxerre - also in Burgundy.
-Peter's talk looks at the early history of these implantations and their impact upon thr Yorkshire economy.
+After the Norman Conquest, the first new Benedictine Abbey in the north was established at Selby by a monk from Auxerre (in Burgundy).
+Sixty-two years later, two monastic orders headquartered in Burgundy established priories and abbeys in Yorkshire: the Cluniacs (at Pontefract and Monk Bretton) and the Cistercians (at Rievaulx, Roche, Fountains, Sawley, Kirkstall and Meaux).
+Moreover, the Cistercians' ownership of Rotherham Minster financed their prestigious college in Paris.
+Peter's talk looks at how these connections came about, their early history and their impact upon the Yorkshire economy.

 About Peter Lewis

-Since retiring in 2015 as a specialist in career change (job change and pre-retirement), Peter has volunteered as a guide at Fountains Abbey (which receives the fees for this talk).
-He has also presented a radio programme - a History of the World Special - based on his Uncle Bryn's 5 years in prisoner-of-war camps in Germany, Czechoslovakia and Poland.
-The programme centred on a portrait in oils of Bryn's wife Peggy, which was painted, from a Red Cross postcard, by a Jewish prisoner during Bryn's 6 months in Auschwitz
+Since retiring in 2015 as a specialist in career change, Peter has volunteered as a guide at Fountains Abbey (which receives the fees for these talks).
+He has also presented a radio programme - a History of the World Special.
+The programme focusses on an object belonging to his Uncle Bryn - an oil painting of Bryn's wife.
+Peggy - which was painted in Auschwitz by a Jewish prisoner while Bryn, a POW at Stalag VIIIB, was there on a 6 month working party

 Send a message to the speaker